rust-lang/rust-wiki-backup/Proposal-for-bindless-bind.md

    ```
    _.a(_).b(_) => {|x,y,z| x.a(y).b(z)}
    ```

-Option (3) however does not mesh with the iteration library I had in mind.
+   This option however does not mesh with the iteration library I had in mind.
-I am not 100% sure whether the iteration library design is right in any case.

 #### 4. Is it too magical?